This article is about using the CSTC feature, available on Pro and Enterprise plans.

-The Element Masking template allows you to selectively mask targeted elements, such as sensitive, personal or other specific data, while leaving other elements unmasked.
+The Element Masking template allows you to selectively mask targeted elements, such as sensitive, personal or other specific information, while leaving other elements unmasked.
 This helps you prevent data leaks, while still preserving visibility of the user experience when analyzing Session Replays.

 Prerequisites